What is a Continuous Duty Solenoid?

 A typical starter solenoid is designed to send power to the starter of your engine when the ignition is turned to the start position.
 The solenoid closes the circuit and sends power through the starter to the engine.
 Once an engine is running on its own, the solenoid opens the circuit and cuts the power from the starter.
 So, how does a continuous duty solenoid work?
 In principle, the idea is the same.

 A continuous duty solenoid opens and closes a circuit to control the flow of power.
-However, the flow of power to a continuous duty solenoid is at a near-constant, rather than short bursts.
+However, the flow of power to this solenoid is at a near-constant, rather than short bursts.
 The level of power is lower than what is sent through a starter solenoid, but that is to accommodate for a longer duration of work.

 What is a Continuous Duty Solenoid Used for?

-Now that we have discussed how does a continuous duty solenoid works, you may be wondering, “what is a continuous duty solenoid used for?”
+Now that we have discussed how does a continuous duty solenoid works, you may be wondering, “what are these solenoids used for?”
 Continuous duty solenoids are utilized when constant power is needed.
-Due to their ability to run at cooler temperatures, continuous duty solenoids won’t burn out while enduring constant workloads.
+Due to their ability to run at cooler temperatures, these solenoids won’t burn out while enduring constant workloads.

 Find Electrical Components at Gateway Cable Company